HishamLY/GoalFinder/README.md

-# GoalFinder
+## GoalFinder Dago Hoogeschool
-Tutorial Checkpost
+### Riset Tahun 2017

-# by DaHo
+Tutorial Checkpost for implementing new method to detect the goalpost in KRI 2017 using Hough Line Transform